 Goats in trees by the Marrakech to Essaouira highway?
 We stopped the car, walked back and yes, we saw black and white Moroccan goats high up in tree branches.

-Moroccan goats climb in trees, but only near Essaouira where argan trees grow.
-Argan trees have nuts that cosmetics industry loves, but Moroccan tree goats love the nuts even more.
+Moroccan goats climb in trees, but only where the argan tree grows.
+Argan trees have precious nuts loved by the cosmetics industry worldwide, but someone likes those nuts even more, the Moroccan tree goat.

 Moroccan goats climb into trees to reach their favorite nuts.
-In fact they are helping local farmers.
-They eat parts of argan tree nuts and leave the rest to Berbers women that collect them from the ground to make the world’s most expensive oil.
+In fact they are helpers of local farmers.
+They eat parts of the nut, leaving the rest to local Berber women that collect them from the ground to make the world’s most expensive oil.

 I will tell you more about the Essaouira tree goats soon, first some words about the trees they climb on.

 The Essaouira Argan Tree

-Argan tree is a prehistoric tree art that only grows in Morocco, and within Morocco it only grows around Essaouira.
-Most plants don’t survive the desert climate but argan trees are strong.
-They survive the hot Sahara temperatures between Marrakech and Essaouira, but it is a hard job.
+The argan tree is a prehistoric tree art that only grows in Morocco, and within Morocco it only grows in certain regions like Essaouira.
+While most plants don’t survive the hard desert climate, argan trees do.
+They are strong enough to survive the hot Sahara climate prevailing between Marrakech and Essaouira, but even for them it is a tough job.

-Yet the trees would be so valuable for the Moroccan economy, for the precious vitamin rich nuts that you can make oil out of.
+Yet the trees would be extremely valuable for the Moroccan economy.
+They produce precious vitamin rich nuts that can be processed to valuable argan oil.

 Below you can see an argan tree (Argania spinosa):